 I am an editor and writer specializing in nonfiction.
-I have provided developmental editing and/or copyediting for many book-length works (including more than a dozen books for University of California Press), and I am the chief copyeditor for several peer-reviewed journals.
+I have provided developmental editing and/or copyediting for many book-length works (including twenty books for University of California Press), and I am the principal copyeditor for several peer-reviewed journals.
 I have edited work in (for example) sociology, evolutionary biology, urban planning, water resources management, civil engineering, and quantum mechanics.
+The last book I copyedited was Global Water Security: Lessons Learnt and Long-Term Implications, edited by the World Water Council and published by Springer Nature (2018).
 Write to me at roy-dot-sablosky at sablosky-dot-com, or call (301) 919-0229.